christophrust/osrmtime/README.md

 ### Linux/Mac

-Of course, OSRM also runs very well on Linux and should also be available on mac-os.
+Of course, OSRM also runs very well on Linux and should also be available on MacOS.
 Please follow the installation instructions given in the [OSRM Wiki](https://github.com/Project-OSRM/osrm-backend/wiki).
-Remark: I tested these ados up to version 5.22 which is the current release version at the time of writing.
+Remark: I tested these ados up to version 5.27 which is the current release version at the time of writing.

-Afer copying the `ado` files and the `sthlp` file into one of stata's sysdir folders (preferrably `HOME_DIR/ado/plus/o/`, this command should work.
+Afer copying the `ado` files and the `sthlp` file into one of stata's sysdir folders (preferrably `$HOME/ado/plus/o/`, this command should work.

 ## Happy routing: